ccasares/grovepi-iotcs/README.md

 * [Oracle Internet Of Things Cloud Service release 16.2.3](https://cloud.oracle.com/iot).
 The instructions you'll find here about IoTCS are for releases 16.1.3 or higher.
 Same for the Client libraries.
 * [Oracle Process Cloud Service](https://cloud.oracle.com/process) release 16.1.3 or higher.
 * [Oracle Integration Cloud Service](https://cloud.oracle.com/integration) release 16.2.3 or higher.
+* Last, but certainly not least, make sure your RPi3 is connected to an Internet-enabled WiFi :smirk:

 ## Let's go for it!
 ### Raspberry Pi 3 & GrovePi+ Kit Setup